-Both of these applications can be found online at https://novascotia.ca/sns/access/alcohol-gaming/forms-permits.asp.
+Both of these applications can be found online at the following link: https://novascotia.ca/sns/access/alcohol-gaming/forms-permits.asp.
 They are also included in this guide as appendices.

 There are a number of documents that must accompany the Special Occasion Liquor License Application.
 These include: